Zirui's Homepage

 About me

-I’m Zirui “Ray” Liu, an incoming assistant professor from the Department of Computer Science at UMN.
-Previously I graduated from Computer Science at Rice University, co-advised by Dr. Xia “Ben” Hu and Prof. Vladimir Braverman.
+I’m Zirui “Ray” Liu, an assistant professor from the Department of Computer Science at UMN.
+Previously I graduated from Computer Science at Rice University.

-📧📧 Recruiting 2025 Spring/Fall Ph.D. students and interns: I am looking for self-motivated students with strong background in HPC, NLP, and ML.
-Feel free to drop me a line to ziruiliu dot recruit at gmail dot com together with resume and transcripts if you are interested.
+📧📧 Recruiting 2025 Fall Ph.D. students and interns: I am always looking for self-motivated students with strong coding skills.
+Feel free to drop me a line to ziruiliu dot recruit at gmail dot com together with resume, transcripts, and a short description of why you’d like to work with me.

 News